invariablyabandoned/blog/content/blog/2024-10-02_a_post_four_years_in_the_making.md

 Today I bit the bullet and decided I needed to put something out there.
 I will talk about the motivations for doing so in a future post but this is already getting too long!

 I challenged myself to get the whole stack running in a few hours yesterday evening, so I would finally stop procrastinating and just post something.
-This was only possible by just forking a base that 11ty provides at [https://github.com/11ty/eleventy-base-blog](https://github.com/11ty/eleventy-base-blog) which did most of the heavy lifting for me.
+This was only possible by just forking a base that 11ty provides at [https://github.com/11ty/eleventy-base-blog](https://github.com/11ty/eleventy-base-blog) which did most of the heavy lifting for me and using a terraform module I created in the past (hopefully the subject of a future blog post).

 The actual post about my `docker-react` project may indeed come soon but this is not it.